ANDA-Researchers/site/index.markdown

 <div class="home">
     <h1 class="page-heading">Welcome to ANDA Lab</h1>
     <p class="lead">Advanced Network Design and Analysis Lab (ANDA Lab) is a research laboratory dedicated to exploring cutting-edge technologies in the fields of Autonomous Vehicles including Computer Vision and Networking.
-Located in Room 1103 Hyungnam Memorial Engineering Building at Soongsil University in Seoul, South Korea, our lab fosters a collaborative and innovative environment for research and development.</p>
+Located at Soongsil University in Seoul, South Korea, our lab fosters a collaborative and innovative environment for research and development.</p>

     <h2>Research Areas</h2>
     <ul>